sailfish009/openstructure/modules/doc/intro-01.rst

       for atom in residue.atoms:
         print '    ', atom.name, atom.pos

-A protein fragment would not be complete without bonds: Let's see what bonds we have in there:
+A protein fragment would not be complete without bonds.
+Let's see what bonds we have in there:

 .. code-block:: python